Republic of Korea

 World Heritage Cities are more than man-made buildings and places.
 They are cradles of memories and human experiences, where countless interactions and creations happen.
 They are alive, and we want to keep them alive.
 However, the authorities responsible for taking care of our cities encounter difficulties in addressing issues in mutually satisfactory ways.

-Especially in Asia and the Pacific region, the reconciliation of developing a city while conserving protected sites needs a new and strong impetus.
-More than half of the world’s population lives in this region, of which close to half live on less than a dollar per day.
-Hence, the region contains the world’s largest number of people living in poverty.
-With its diversity as an asset, the several countries have enjoyed remarkable economic growth in the last four decades.
-The region is experiencing rapid changes in economic development, population growth and urbanization, social transformation, and technological development, and world heritage cities in the region are facing countless challenges such as armed conflicts, pollution, uncontrolled urbanization, unchecked tourist development, and the gap between modern life style and traditional life style.
+Especially in the Asia-Pacific region, the reconciliation of developing a city while conserving protected sites needs a new and strong impetus.
+More than half of the world’s population lives in this region, and with its diversity as an asset, the several countries have enjoyed remarkable economic growth during the Post World War 2 era.
+The region has experienced, is experiencing, and will be experiencing rapid changes in economic development, population growth and urbanization, social transformation, and technological development, which also means tha the World Heritage Cities in the region are facing countless challenges such as armed conflicts, pollution, uncontrolled urbanization, unchecked tourist development, and the gap between modern life style and traditional life style.

 - Seokguram Grotto and Bulguksa Temple